hnt4499/latex-gen/REPORTS.md

 ![](https://raw.githubusercontent.com/hnt4499/latex_gen/master/data/checkpoints/20190714_2115/sample_batch/20190714_2115_12.png "Sampled formulas")

 - -  This time, the model was tested by a modest amount of data: only simple LaTeX formulas were put into the model to test the tendency to overfit.
 By leaving all hyperparameters  default, it is not surprising that the network made a lot of mistakes (especially those who were made during sampling, where it cannot get converted into image).
-From the samples, we can conclude that this model was able to learn the training corpus (which is very simple), slightly overfit
+From the samples, we can conclude that this model was able to learn and slightly overfit the training corpus (which is very simple).
+There are still a lot of issues that need to be addressed for this model.

 ![](https://raw.githubusercontent.com/hnt4499/latex_gen/master/data/checkpoints/20190722_0200/training.jpg "Training results")

 ![](https://raw.githubusercontent.com/hnt4499/latex_gen/master/data/checkpoints/20190722_0200/sample_batch/20190722_0200_165.png "Sampled formulas")

+- - This model was similar to the previous one, except that all hyperparameters are
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNDA4MDg5MywtMTU3NDM0ODcwMywxMT
+eyJoaXN0b3J5IjpbMTMwNzg0MzI3MiwtMTU3NDM0ODcwMywxMT
 E2MzU0NywxMTExNzc3MjE0LC0yMDIyNzQ4MDc3LDk3NjkxOTAx
 MSwxOTc0ODgyMjcxLDEyMzA5ODA3NTIsLTE1MDQ2NDE1MzMsMT
 M5MDExNDg3NiwtMzU3NjMwMzIzLC0zOTk3MDIwNzUsLTk3MzYz